rwilliams/jrubywiki/CallingJavaFromJRuby.md

 ```ruby
 { |obj| d = obj.to_java(Java::Hype::HDrawable); d.stroke(100) ..etc }
 ```
-You may find that this may be preferable to creating an anonymous class for implementing an interface.
+You may find that this is preferable to creating an anonymous class when implementing an interface.

 Related Articles
 ----------------